 Experts are sharing some great theories on CNN.
 Some factors that can lead to increased happiness in kids right now, even while under quarantine, include less structured days, better sleep (from sleeping in), more independent (and creative) play, and seeing their immediate family more.

-More Unstructured Time Leads to Happier Kids
+More Freedom Leads To Happier Kids

 Anxiety and depression, the experts say, often goes hand in hand with feeling overwhelmed.
 If kids feel they have a lack of choice in what they do, that can lead to anxiety too.

 After all, a homeschool schedule (like this one) means a lot less time sitting down at a desk.
 This gives kids more time to engage in independent or free play.

 As a result, kids have more choices in what they do during a given day.
 Recess has, in a sense, been extended.
 Kids have been given a chance to slow down, and that can lead to happier, less anxious, kids.

-Unstructured Time Leads to More Independence
+Free Time Leads to More Independence

 Since we’ve been at home, my oldest, at six years old, has started to make her own lunch more.
 She knows what she wants to eat, and so she gets it.

-Boredom and Creative Play Leads to Happier Kids, Too
+Boredom and Pretend Play Makes Happier Kids

 “We tend to think children develop best when carefully guided by adults.
 So the belief is that even when they are out of school, children need to be guided.
 Kids rarely get a break from being judged or directed…. suddenly kids are being able to [be self-directed].
 They have time on a nice spring day to just sit outside and enjoy the sunshine.
 The things that are the subject of poetry that we have been denying our children are suddenly available to them.”